zksecurity/RFCs/source/starknet/fri.md

 See the [Channel](channel.html) specification for more details.

-### Evaluation of the first FRI layer
+### Evaluations of the first FRI layer

-As part of the protocol, the prover must provide a number of evaluations of the first layer polynomial $p_0$.
-This is abstracted in this specification as the function `eval_oods_polynomial` which acts as an oracle from FRI's perspective.
+As part of the protocol, the prover must provide a number of evaluations of the first layer polynomial $p_0$ (based on the FRI queries that the verifier generates).

-TODO: not a very satisfying explanation

-Note that this function is not fixed here, as the polynomial being "tested" could be computed in different ways.
-See the [Starknet STARK verifier specification](stark.html) for a concrete example (and for an explanation of why the function is named this way).
+We abstract this here as an oracle that magically provides evaluations, it is the responsibility of the user of this protocol to ensure that the evaluations are correct.
+See the [Starknet STARK verifier specification](stark.html) for a concrete usage example.

 ## Constants